ballerina-platform/ballerina-dev-website/components/ai/code/ai-bbe/music1.md

 io:println("Audio text in English: ", transcriptionRes.text);

-// Creates a request to translate the text from English to other language string prmt = string `Translate the following text from English to ${TRANSLATINGLANGUAGE}
+// Creates a request to translate the text from English to another language string prmt = string `Translate the following text from English to ${TRANSLATINGLANGUAGE}
     : ${transcriptionRes.text}`;